Purdue Boilermakers baseball: Conference affiliations

+Purdue in the NCAA tournament

 Venues

 Since the program began play in 1888, it has had four venues, each on the university's campus.

 Stuart Field

-From 1892–1939, the team played at Stuart Field on the university's campus.
+From 1892 to 1939, the team played at Stuart Field on the university's campus.
 Currently, the Elliott Hall of Music stands on the former site of Stuart Field.

 Old Lambert Field

-The Boilermakers played at Old Lambert Field from 1940–1964.
+The Boilermakers played at Old Lambert Field from 1940 to 1964.
 At the beginning of its use, Old Lambert Field was known as Ross–Ade Field (named for David E. Ross and George Ade, also the benefactors of Ross–Ade Stadium, the school's football venue).
 Old Lambert Field was located next to Lambert Fieldhouse.

 Lambert Field

 The program played at Lambert Field from prior to the 1965 season until the end of the 2012 season.
 Named for former Purdue baseball and men's basketball coach Ward Lambert, the venue had a capacity of 1,100 spectators.
 It was torn down in summer 2012.
 The field was located next to the current location of Purdue's Student Fitness and Wellness Center.